QubesOS/qubes-doc/user/how-to-guides/how-to-get-started.md

 ## The Basics

-Qubes OS is an operating system built out of securely-isolated compartments called **qubes**.
+Qubes OS is an operating system built out of securely-isolated compartments called [qubes](/doc/glossary/#qube).
 For example, you might have a work qube, a personal qube, a banking qube, a web browsing qube, and so on.
 You can have as many qubes as you want!
-Most of the time, you'll be using an **app qube**, which is a qube intended for running software programs like web browsers, email clients, and word processors.
-Each app qube is based on a **template qube**.
+Most of the time, you'll be using an [app qube](/doc/glossary/#app-qube), which is a qube intended for running software programs like web browsers, email clients, and word processors.
+Each app qube is based on another type of qube called a [template](/doc/glossary/#template).
 More than one qube can be based on the same template.
 Importantly, a qube cannot modify its template in any way.
 This means that, if a qube is ever compromised, its template and any other qubes based on that template will remain safe.
 This is what makes Qubes OS so secure.
 Even if an attack is successful, the damage is limited to a single qube.

 Suppose you want to use your favorite web browser in several different qubes.
 You'd install the web browser in a template, then every qube based on that